 When used as the correct dosage, gripe water is considered safe and should not cause any complications

-Like with any remedy, risk of side effects increases if you give your baby too much.
+Like with any remedy, the risk of side effects increases if you give your baby too much.

-Sodium Bicarbonate, a common ingredient in gripe water used as an antacid (treats heartburn, indigestion and upset stomach) could lead to alkalosis if taken in to high a dosage.
+Sodium Bicarbonate, a common ingredient in gripe water used as an antacid (treats heartburn, indigestion, and upset stomach) could lead to alkalosis if taken in too high a dosage.

 Gripe water should be treated as a medicine and the directions found on the box should be strictly followed.
 Remember that each brand of gripe water may recommend a different dosage.
 Don’t overdose and all should be well.
 If in doubt, give your Doc a shout.

 And as always, replace your gripe water on or before the suggested manufacturers' date.

 Gripe water typically falls under the category of “dietary supplements”, just like multivitamins and other supplements.
 Unlike drugs, supplements are not intended to “treat, diagnose, prevent or cure diseases” This is why you will not see any label of gripe water claim to prevent or cure colic, rather only “relieve” it.

 Because gripe water falls into the dietary supplement category rather than drug category, gripe water does not require FDA approval to be sold in the United States.

 However, the FDA still sets the regulations as to what ingredients can and can’t be in a dietary supplement such as gripe water.9